 Having a core set of field skills can be incredibly valuable for students looking to advance their opportunities in the natural sciences.
 By introducing and developing these essential and specialized skills, we train our students to be productive, competitive, and prepared for work in science beyond the classroom.

 “These trips have helped me throughout school.
 These opportunities I believe are the reason I have been able to take high school classes such as pre AP Biology this year as an elective.
 I certainly intend on continuing my extra-curricular assistance provided by an enjoyable week in the field.
-The Gatlin family all give special thanks to the directors and assistants for making this all possible.” – Katie Gatlin, Field Paleontology: Kansas (2018), Paleontology Explorers: Kansas (2015, 2017), Desert Naturalists (2016)
+The Gatlin family all give special thanks to the directors and assistants for making this all possible.” – Katie Gatlin, Field Paleontology: Kansas (2018), Paleontology Explorers: Kansas (2015, 2017), Desert Naturalists (2016), Field Volcanology (2019); Counselor on Field Paleontology: Kansas (2019)

 We introduce our students to foundational concepts in earth and life sciences to start out our field programs.
-From the Law of Superposition to the population basis for evolution by natural selection, students are set up to learn content quickly as we build understanding through observations and focused discussions.
+From the Law of Superposition to the population basis for evolution by natural selection, students are set up to learn content quickly as we build understanding through observation and discussion.
 Our staff are broadly trained in the topics of their respective camps, and are excited to engage with student questions.

 We are program built for science geeks, by science geeks.
 We love spending time in the field, and want to make sure our students see that while field science can be hard work, it’s also a ton of fun.
 From outdoor discoveries to making new friends, we strive to keep the work of field science balanced with a healthy dose of laughter!

-Our camps staff are professional scientists and science educators, graduate students, and exceptionally engaged program alumni.
+Our camps staff are professional scientists and science educators, graduate students, college students, and Camps alumni.
 We value a wide range of professional skills and career paths, in order to provide a broad set of skills training and perspective to our students.
 All of our staff are deeply passionate about outreach and education in addition to their scientific specializations.
 Each program includes at least one staff member with a Wilderness First Responder certification, ensuring quick, decisive action when dealing with any kind of injury or health concern in the field.

 For questions about the Sternberg Science Camps programs, contact us at SternbergCamps@fhsu.edu or 785-639-5249.